kyuhi/yoda.vim/README.md

 TODO
 ----
-- Add platform (Yoda.vim has been tested on Ubuntu, MacOSX).
+- Add more platforms tested (Yoda.vim has been tested on Ubuntu, MacOSX).
 - Yoda.vim can crash while parsing.
+- Yoda.vim consume large memory.
 - Support any string encodings.
 (It has tested only UTF-8).

 License